bjdooi/micromouse/README.md

 # Micromouse Senior Design Project

-Everything is in a zip folder
+Everything else besides the simulation code is in a zip folder

-Most of the code is unorganized
+The other code has to do with handling the motor drivers, sensors, and other hardware of the robot.